 We are a nationally recognized training program with a menu of options that can be tailored to meet a variety of needs and delivered in a variety of settings.
 Trainings can be bundled together, delivered individually and delivered as a train the trainer program.
 In addition to our training options we offer speaker panels for agencies, colleges and conferences.
 Scroll down for a detailed list of trainings and descriptions.

-Please feel free to contact our Training Department by calling or click on our staff picture:
+Please feel free to contact our Training Institute team:

 The program prepares people who are, or who have been, consumers of mental health services for roles in the public mental health system as employees or volunteers.
 Individuals who complete the program are able to support the recovery of others and transform our mental health systems through the skillful use of lived experience.
 This training includes classroom instruction and an internship.
 We offer two versions of this training: One is our Los Angeles based in person series and the other is provided throughout California in local communities.